-- Research Annuity Buyers & Get Quotes: There are many factoring companies that buy annuities, so careful research is a must in order to choose the best offer.
-Shop around and get quotes from different annuity buyers before making a decision.
+- Research Annuity Buyers & Get Quotes: There are many factoring companies that buy annuities, so careful research is a must to choose the best offer.
+Shop around and get quotes from different annuity buyers before deciding.

-- Compare & Accept Best Quote: Compare quotes and accept the offer of a buyer that has given you the best deal while also demonstrating credibility, professionalism and transparency.
+- Compare & Accept Best Quote: Compare quotes and potentially accept the offer of a buyer that has given you the best deal while also demonstrating credibility, professionalism, and transparency.
 Remember to consider both the lump sum amount as well as any fees that you may be charged.

 - Complete Paperwork: To complete the transaction and receive your money, you need to fill out some basic paperwork.
-This will be provided by the buyer and they can provide support if you have any questions.
-Once the paperwork is finished, it is submitted to the annuity buyer.
+This will be provided by the buyer, and they can provide support if you have any questions.
+Once the paperwork is finished, submit it to the annuity buyer.

 - Standing Before the Judge: The annuity buyer will then arrange a court date.
 Court approval is required before you can cash out your payments.
 Presenting your case before the judge is not difficult.
 You typically just need to provide a brief explanation of why you need to sell your annuity payments.
-This step is only required for the sale of personal injury annuities in which you were the injured party.
+This step is only required for the sale of structured settlements, such as personal injury annuities in which you were the injured party and lottery annuities.

 - Receive Payment: After the judge approves the sale transaction, you’ll receive your money.